 Before cracking on with perhentian islands, Have you read about our previous location, Kuala Terennganu?
 Click here to check it out, and here to find out about who we are and what we’re doing.

-getting to the perhentian islands
+getting to perhentian islands malaysia

 Our bus ride to Kuala Besut (the first leg of getting to the Perhentian islands) is a somewhat rustic affair.
 No airconditioned coach here; the driver keeps the bus cool by leaving both front and middle doors open for the whole journey.
 Bus transport in Malaysia is a bit hit and miss, we are learning (apart from in Kuala Lumpur, where it’s consistently excellent).

 When we arrive in Kuala Besut we swiftly transfer to the boat to get to the island (70RM return, 40RM for PY Jr, and PY Jr Jr is free).
 We had heard that this was a bit of a thrill ride to complete the 30-40 minute journey and a traveller we met on the bus (who has done this trip many times) told us to ‘hold on tight’ as the engines started.